 At the Northwest School of Wooden Boat Building

 After attending the 2012 Port Townsend Wooden Boat Festival, I visited the Northwest School of Wooden Boat Building in Port Hadlock, Washington.
 School instructor Bruce Blatchley was excited to show off their one-of-a-kind boat project, Sliver.
 The 62-foot double-ended daysailer was designed by well-known yacht designer Robert Perry and commissioned by Kim Bottles of Bainbridge Island, Washington.
 The Northwest School students of the 2011 and 2012 contemporary boatbuilding classes worked on the project.
 For a school that teaches traditional wooden boat building, learning to build a hybrid of wood/composite construction using epoxy was a unique challenge.
 Continue reading

 By Tom Pawlak — GBI Technical Advisor

-Building a natural finish wood-strip canoe can be exciting and a bit daunting, particularly if it is your first clear finish canoe.
+Building a natural finish wood-strip or strip-plank canoe can be exciting and a bit daunting, particularly if it is your first clear finish canoe.
 You’ll commit time and money to the project and your expectations may run high.
-Most people are happy with the results of their first strip composite project, but deep down they wish some aspect of it was a bit better.
+Most people are happy with the results of their first strip plank project, but deep down they wish some aspect of it was a bit better.
 Continue reading